studio24/rotate/README.md

 #### How many copies to keep

-You can change the default number of copies to keep (10) via:
+Rotate keeps 10 copies of files by default, you can change this via:

 ```
 $rotate->keep(20);
 ```

 #### Rotated based on filesize
-You can only rotate files when they reach a certain filesize, rather than automatically rotate each time the $rotate->run() method is run.
+You can only rotate files when they reach a certain filesize, rather than automatically rotate each time the `$rotate->run()` method is run.

 ```
 $rotate->size("12MB");